-Our child with autism prefers set schedules and does not easily adjust to change.
+Our kids with autism prefer set schedules and do not easily adjust to change.
 Vacationing in new places can be discomforting.
 However, proper planning can help cope with a unique situation.
-These road trip tips for families with autism did not come easily- they come from experiences with car trips with kids during cross-country travel!
+These road trip tips for families with autism did not come easily; they are based on our personal experiences with cross-country car rides with children.

 We trekked to Florida multiple times as a Midwesterner with four Disney-obsessed kids.
 We’ve learned how to travel with children over the years.
 Traveling across the country with kids can be exhausting for everyone.
-Luckily, we have learned what to do on long car trips and how to entertain kids with autism during car trips.
+Luckily, we have learned a lot about long trips, including which types of cars are sensory-friendly and which activities to use to entertain autistic kids.

 Does riding in the car with your family feel more like punishment and less like quality time?
 I’ve created a list of the best road trip tips for families with autism so you can enjoy the journey a bit more.
-If you’re looking for tips for long car rides and how to travel in a car with an autistic child, look no further.
+If you’re looking for tips for long rides or how to travel on the road with an autistic child, look no further.

 Disclosure: I may get a small amount of money from any affiliate links you click.
 However, I only recommend products that our family loves.